giantorth/linak-mqtt-ctrl/README.rst

 --------------------
 .. code:: shell-session

-   # sudo pip install linak-mqtt-ctrl
+   # sudo pip install .

 Or install dependencies from your system repositories and place the script in your ``$PATH``.